provezano/census-income-dataset/README.md

 Data analysis and income prediction based on the [Census Income Dataset] (https://archive.ics.uci.edu/ml/datasets/census+income).
 The main idea here is to understand **what are the factors that lead someone to have high and a low monthly income**.
+In addition, **I developed a machine learning model to predict income** given some features.